Discrete Time Crystals with Absolute Stability: Lieb-Liniger model driven by a rotating lattice potential

-The strongest interactions analyzed in the Letter are not yet in the bright soliton regime although they are close to this regime.
-Therefore, in order to decribe excitations of the center of mass of bosons we do not assume that $|\phi_0|^2$ in (\ref{Hcm}) is given by the bright soliton solution (\ref{phi0sol}) but find $|\phi_0|^2$ in a self-consistent way.
+The strongest interactions analyzed in the Letter are already in the bright soliton regime.
+However, in order to decribe excitations of the center of mass of bosons we do not assume that $|\phi_0|^2$ in (\ref{Hcm}) is given by the bright soliton solution (\ref{phi0sol}) but find $|\phi_0|^2$ in a self-consistent way.
 That is, having the exact single-particle probability density $\tilde P(x)$ correpsonding to one of the symmetry-broken ground states of (\ref{Sll2}) and starting with the ground state $\chi_0(q)$ of the harmonic Hamiltonian, $H_{\rm cm}\approx -\partial_q^2/(2N)+N\Omega^2q^2/2$, we can obtain $|\phi_0|^2$ by solving the equation \be \tilde P(x)\approx\int_0^{2\pi}dx\;|\phi_0(x-q)|^2|\chi_0(q)|^2, \ee which is an approximation of the single-particle probability density of the system in the bright soliton state.
 By means of the Fourier transform we get $|\phi_0|^2$ and substitute it in (\ref{Hcm}) and find a new $\chi_0(q)$ and continue the procedure until $|\phi_0|^2$ converges.
 A few iterations is sufficient to obtain the final $|\phi_0|^2$ which well reproduces the bright soliton profile (\ref{phi0sol}), see Fig.~\ref{Sfig}.
-Having $|\phi_0|^2$ we can find the ground state energy and excited energy levels of (\ref{Hcm}) which describe excitations of the center of mass of the system.
+Having $|\phi_0|^2$ we can find the ground state energy and excited energy levels of (\ref{Hcm}) which describe excitations of the center of mass of the system presented in Fig.~1(a) in the Letter.